fastai/course-v3/docs/start_gcp.md

 <img alt="" src="/images/gcp/ready.png" class="screenshot">

-You can also read more details about instance creation form the command line [here](https://blog.kovalevskyi.com/deep-learning-images-for-google-cloud-engine-the-definitive-guide-bc74f5fb02bc).
+You can also read more details about instance creation from the command line [here](https://blog.kovalevskyi.com/deep-learning-images-for-google-cloud-engine-the-definitive-guide-bc74f5fb02bc).

 Once this is done, you can connect to your instance from the terminal by typing:
 ```bash